 *Note: If you, dear reader, are landlocked too, and think you’re buying fresh fish at your local supermarket– ASK THEM, don’t assume it’s fresh.
 Fairly often, that fish has been frozen, and then thawed in their counter for an unspecified amount of time.
 I prefer to buy my fish while it’s still frozen, so that I know exactly how long it’s been thawed.

-**A Note on Wild vs Farmed Salmon: The general consensus seems to be that Pacific Wild Salmon is a healthier fish than most (or any) farmed Atlantic Salmon, but that both are good choices to include in your diet.
+**A Note on Wild vs Farmed Salmon: The general consensus seems to be that Pacific Wild Salmon is a healthier fish than most (or any) farmed Atlantic Salmon, but that both are provide healthy fatty acids to your diet.
 Some companies, however– such as Whole Foods— are making real efforts to make their farmed salmon as healthy as wild salmon.

 Looking for a side dish to go with your salmon?
 Try this: